parashivbrl/gltf-glb-importer-for-maya-docs/docs/faq.md

     For large scenes:

     1. Consider splitting the scene into smaller files
-    2. Use selective import options - Enable "Skip Skin Binding" if you don't need animation, or "Skip Material Creation" to import geometry only
+    2. Use selective import options - Disable "Import Skin Binding" if you don't need animation, or disable "Import Materials" to import geometry only
     3. Optimize geometry before import
     4. Monitor Maya's memory usage
     5. Use "Merge Vertices" option to reduce geometry complexity